-- Fully release the shift lever button

-- Hold the brake pedal down and press the shift lever button again.

-- 3. Move the shift lever.
+- 1. Fully release the shift lever button. - 2.
+While holding down the brake pedal, press the shift lever button again. - 3.
+Move the shift lever to the desired position.

-If you still cannot move the shift lever from P (Park), see your dealer for service.
+If you still cannot move the shift lever from P (Park), see your dealer.